miroi/demo-sphinx-extensions-for-DIRAC/README.rst

 Test sphinx-extensions for the DIRAC documentation
 ==================================================

-To create the sphinx documentation:
+To generate the sphinx documentation:

- sphinx-build -a doc/  html/
+ sphinx-build -a docs/  html/